Save $400: Take the Frugal Month Challenge in February

 The holidays may provide a festive reprieve from the daily grind, but as a rule of thumb, they're not good for your wallet.
 With January comes a return to real life and living on a tight budget as you pay off holiday bills.
 So here's our February challenge to you: a no-buy month.
-And if you don't think you can make it a full month, February 24th to March 1 is America Saves Week.
-According to Time, the point is to encourage good spending and saving habits that can last year round.
+And if you don't think you can make it a full month, February 23-28 is America Saves Week.
+The point is to encourage good spending and saving habits that can last year round.

 What does this no-buy month or week mean for you?

-Last year, yours truly embarked on the Frugal Month Challenge to see how much a family of three can actually save.
-The results were surprising: We hit the $472 mark.
-Savings last year came from cutting down on grocery spending, not eating out or buying new clothes, giving up date night, waiting a little longer between haircuts, and shoveling snow ourselves.
-Sadly, those saving habits didn't last us through the year.
+For two years now, yours truly has embarked on the Frugal Month Challenge to see how much a family of four can save.
+The results were surprising: We hit the $472 mark the first year and $328 last year, for a total savings of $800.
+Savings came from cutting down on grocery spending, not eating out or buying new clothes, giving up date night, waiting a little longer between haircuts, and shoveling snow ourselves.

-It was a busy year with a cross-country move and a new baby, and well, our good spending and saving habits have flown out the window.
-On top of that, we really splurged over the holidays celebrating our baby's first Christmas and our oldest son's third birthday.
-We're paying for it now and in desperate need of getting back on the good saving- and spending-habit path.
+Sadly, we've also discovered that our frugal month habits don't stick a full calendar year and we usually need a refresher.
+This past year was our first full year as a family of four, our first year in a new house, and our oldest son started preschool (a good, but pricey investment).
+As you can imagine, our good spending and saving habits flew out the window.
+On top of that, we really splurged over the holidays, and we're paying for it now.
+Long story short, we're in desperate need of a frugal month intervention to help us get back on the good saving- and spending-habit path.
 We're ready -- are you?
 Let's go over the rules:

-Nothing extra.For my family, the bare necessities are the mortgage and utilities, groceries, and gas, but that's pretty much all the spending allowed during our no-buy month.
+Nothing extra.For my family, the bare necessities are the mortgage and utilities, groceries, preschool tuition, and gas, but that's pretty much all the spending allowed during our no-buy month.
 There will be several tough spots for us.
 We'll have to do without new smartphone/iPad apps and Kindle books and ignore the temptation to eat out.
-(There are days when I just don't want to cook.)
+(Honestly, there are days when I just don't want to cook.)
 Grocery shopping also will be a challenge.
 We set a budget but always exceed it, and usually not for the sake of necessities.
-Instead, we fall into the trap of buying our son something he wants or go overboard on snack items.
+Instead, we fall into the trap of going overboard on snack items and splurging on the kids.
 Not this month!

 Get creative.You can still live a normal life without spending extra money.
 The goal is to save, obviously, but also to take stock of and appreciate what you already have.
 Last year our family practiced borrowing books from the library instead of buying them, packing lunches instead of visiting the local diner, and brewing coffee at home instead of stopping by a coffee shop (my weakness).
-Budget-friendly activities abound in every community, and Cheapism recently recommended six cheap indoor activities for kids to get you through long winter weekends.
+Budget-friendly activities abound in every community, and Cheapism.com recently recommended six cheap indoor activities for kids that can help you all get through long winter weekends.

-Inspired to take the Frugal Month Challenge?
-Check back at the beginning of March to see how my family did and share your success stories with us.
+Are you inspired to take the Frugal Month Challenge?
+Check back at the beginning of March to see how my family did.